copluh/fandoms/README.md

 ##
 <p align="center">
-  the main fandoms that im in
+  the main fandoms that im in are

 <p align="center">
   arcane, jet set radio and spiderverse